Watchung Reservation: Unique natural springs and salamander habitat

-Army Corps of Engineers discussed the unique natural spring environment in the Reservation, which provided habitat for six species of salamander:
+Army Corps of Engineers discussed the unique natural spring environment in the reservation, which provided habitat for six species of salamander:

 Environmental concerns

 Governmental land takings

 In spite of heavy local public protest, higher levels of government have taken land in the reservation twice for their own purposes.
 The first time was in the late 1950s when the U.S. Army built a Nike missile base and operated it between 1957 and 1963 to defend the airways over New York City.
 Today, the site has been redeveloped for use as Watchung Stables.

 A more lasting effect on the reservation came in the 1980s when, following years of litigation and public activism, the New Jersey Department of Transportation won approval to build I-78 through the northern fringe of the reservation.
 Wildlife crossings designed to allow wildlife to travel safely between the severed parts of the Watchung Reservation were built.

 2017 mountain biking controversy

 In 2017, local controversy erupted over efforts to introduce mountain biking in the Reservation by mountain biking enthusiasts, including Princeton-based Jersey Off Road Bicycle Association (JORBA).

-The Sierra Club, other environmentalists, and hikers claimed that the county had failed to behave transparently in working with a group of cyclists and bicycle store owners in pushing a plan to carve 13.5 new miles of bike-only trail in untouched forest in the Reservation.
-They asserted that no environmental impact studies had been performed on the Reservation itself, that hiking advocates like the New York–New Jersey Trail Conference (NYNJTC) had not been consulted, that no attention had been paid to the Olmsted landscape architectural legacy of the reserve, and that the county had gone straight to hiring an engineering consultant firm, Parlin-based CME Associates, to draft a master plan to insert the bike-only trails.
+The Sierra Club, other environmentalists, and hikers stated that the county had failed to behave transparently in working with a group of cyclists and bicycle store owners in pushing a plan to carve 13.5 new miles of bike-only trail in untouched forest in the reservation.
+They pointed out that no environmental impact studies had been performed on the reservation itself, that hiking advocates like the New York–New Jersey Trail Conference (NYNJTC) had not been consulted, that no attention had been paid to the Olmsted landscape architectural legacy of the reserve, and that the county had gone straight to hiring an engineering consultant firm, Parlin-based CME Associates, to draft a master plan to insert the bike-only trails.

-In response, one Union County bicycle store owner dismissed concerns as biased and misguided hysteria, noting the many health benefits of mountain biking.